turnerud/turnerud.github.io/siem-lab.md

-We want to collect the data from our VM, so we checked it.
+This option wasn't preset, I had to manually check my VM to collect data from it.
 I enabled the option that allows it to capture all security events so our interface will be thorough.

 <img width="343" alt="image" src="https://github.com/user-attachments/assets/61350aa1-2943-4586-a639-204581d70cc3">